ioistired/BogoHTTP/README.md

 ./client.py http://127.0.0.1:8080/path/to/file
 ```

-This will download /path/to/root/path/to/file, using HTTP request per byte, and output the contents to stdout.
+This will download /path/to/root/path/to/file and output the contents to stdout.

 ## License